An introduction to the world of XTBs

 So, what are XTBs?

-XTBs offer a new and exciting fixed income investment opportunity for all investors.
-They offer access to the performance and benefits of corporate bonds, which are normally not available directly for all investors.
+XTBs offer an exciting fixed income investment opportunity open to all investors.
+They offer access to the performance and benefits of corporate bonds, which are normally not available directly to all investors.

 How XTBs work

 XTBs are securities traded on ASX.
 They bring together the predictable income and capital stability of corporate bonds, with the transparency and liquidity of the ASX market.

 - XTBs give you exposure to specific, individual corporate bonds issued in the wholesale market.